Meet Eddie Dunn: From Ground Zero to New Heights as a Veteran Business Owner

 Today.
 Eddie consults with clients on his independent practice, and also has begun work to launch a not-for-profit to further give back to veterans and tie veteran transformation better into corporate programs – called “Civilian Ready on Day One.”

-MBO and our MBO Advantage team, thank you for your service.
+MBO thanks you for your service.

 Eddie’s story is a part of our series about veteran business owners across MBO’s platform.